Hexworks/hexworks-site/_zircon_docs/2018-07-18-a-zircon-crash-course.md

 ## Colors, StyleSets, Modifiers

 Objects like [Tile]s or [TileGraphics]s can have foreground and background colors.
-You can either use the [ANSITileColor] `enum` to pick a pre-defined [TileColor] or you can create a new one by using [TileColors].
+You can either use the [ANSITileColor] `enum` to pick a pre-defined [TileColor] or you can create a new one by using the factory methods in [TileColor].
 This class has some useful factory methods for this like: `fromRGB` and `fromString`.
 The latter can be called with simple CSS-like strings (eg: `#334455`).